policy

 Considerations:

-It is appropriate for industry to market their products to healthcare professionals within the scope of a medicines market authorisation.
-The participation and sponsorship by Industry to 3rd party meetings such as BSG Live and other similar meetings is considered acceptable if it falls within the requirements of industry codes.
+It is appropriate for industry to promote their products to healthcare professionals and other relevant decision makers within the scope of a medicines marketing authorisation.
+The participation in and sponsorship by Industry of 3rd party meetings such as BSG Live and other similar meetings is considered acceptable if it falls within the requirements of industry codes.

 Scope: sponsorship, exhibit and symposia at conferences and meetings.

-For the purpose of BSG planning we should consider the codes of the UK industry bodies.
+For the purpose of BSG planning we should consider key clauses of the codes of the UK industry bodies.

 Education & Training Initiatives